How tax works in Brixx

 If a plan is connected to Xero, it will show tax included in lines like Cash Received, rather than split out.

-You can see the current tax Liability on the balance sheet report.
+You can always view your current tax liability on the Balance Sheet report.

 Example